lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### The Window mode
 The jumping window protocol is using two windows alternatively 0 and 1.
-A all-0 fragment allows to switch from a window to another.
-A all-1 indicates that it is the last window.
+The FCN to all-0 fragment means that the window is over and allows to switch from one window to another.
+The FCN to all-1 fragment indicates that it is the last fragment and there will not be another window.

-In all cases, sender may not have to send all the fragment contained in the window.
-To ease FN reconstruction from FCN, it is recommended to send  sequentially all the fragments on a window and for all non terminating window to fill entirely the window if the size of the bitmap the receiver will generate can be sent on a single frame.
+In all the cases, the sender may not have to send all the fragments contained in the window.
+To ease FN reconstruction from FCN, it is recommended to send  sequentially all the fragments on a window and for all non-terminating window to fill entirely the window based on the size of the bitmap.
+The receiver will generate the bitmap and it will be sent in a single frame.

 If the bitmap cannot be sent in one frame or for the last window, first FCN should be set to the lowest possible value.

-All-1 and All-0 fragments are set to the right-most position on the bitmap.
+FCN set to All-1 and All-0 fragments are set to the right-most position on the bitmap.
 Highest FCN is set to the left-most position.
 A bit set to 1 indicates that the corresponding FCN fragment has been sent (All-1 is set to All-0 position).